manassaloi/manassaloi.github.io/_posts/2020-01-02-living-in-india.markdown

 What would you do?

 **P.S** A lot of people did not get this post on Twitter.
-To understand replace <your company> with India
+To understand replace <your company> with India, <CEO> with PM Modi, and read the post again

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)